Could Vision Misalignment Be Causing Your Anxiety?

 The average person with BVD experiences a 30-50% decrease in symptoms almost immediately upon wearing the prism eyeglasses, but over time may experience up to 70-80% relief.

 In some cases, we will prescribe a customized program of neuro-optometric rehabilitation therapy to treat the problem at the source — the communication between the eyes and the brain.
 This specialized form of vision therapy trains the eyes and brain to work in unison, so the visual system functions seamlessly without strain or fatigue.

-To learn more or schedule your functional visual evaluation, contact The Niagra Vision Therapy Centre at Dr. Hopkins & Associates today.
+To learn more or schedule your functional visual evaluation, contact The Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine, and throughout Ontario.
+The Vision Therapy Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharines, and throughout Ontario.